-A tariff increase of 6.0 % for sanitation from 1 July 2021 is proposed.
+A tariff increase of 9.0 % for sanitation from 1 July 2022 is proposed.
 The increase in tariffs can also be ascribed to rising wage cost, the increase in electricity used in purification and pumping processes, the increase in fuel prices and the general increase in the price of goods and services as a result of the pandemic.
-It must also be emphasized that the municipality must ensure that purification processes complies with quality standards and that green drop status is maintained.
+It must also be emphasized that the municipality must ensure that purification processes complies with quality standards.
+A cost reflective exercise was also performed for sanitation as with the water services.
+The MAYCO considered the study and deliberated on the proposal given by administration.
+The proposal was to do away with the current structure for charging per point of connection (number of toilets) and introduce the percentage of water usage as a flat charge rate for sanitation.
+This is due to the unavailability of data for number of connection points on each property.
+The percentage of water usage structure would have meant an average increase of 26.0% if an 80.0% of water usage was applied.